vishnu-port-993/data-analytics-portfolio/Bellabeat_case_study/Approach.md

     COUNT(DISTINCT Id) AS unique_users
 FROM daily_activity;
 ```
-4. Sample Output Verification:
-Below is a sample output from the `daily_activity` table to confirm the imported data and ensure it falls within the specified timeframe.
+4. **Sample Output Verification**: Below is a sample output from the `daily_activity` table to confirm the imported data and ensure it falls within the specified timeframe.
 ```sql
 +------------+--------------+------------+---------------+-----------------+--------------------------+--------------------+--------------------------+---------------------+-------------------------+-------------------+---------------------+----------------------+------------------+----------+
 | Id         | ActivityDate | TotalSteps | TotalDistance | TrackerDistance | LoggedActivitiesDistance | VeryActiveDistance | ModeratelyActiveDistance | LightActiveDistance | SedentaryActiveDistance | VeryActiveMinutes | FairlyActiveMinutes | LightlyActiveMinutes | SedentaryMinutes | Calories |